DrSiemer/CodeMerger/README.md

 - Run `go` to start
 - Run `go b` to build executable
 - Run `go r` to push or update a release on Github using Actions
-    - Update `/assets/version.txt` if you want a new release
+    - Update `/version.txt` if you want to create a new release
     - You can add a comment to the release like this: `go r "Comment"`
     - The release will be a draft, you'll need to finalize it on github.com
 - Config once installed can be found in `%APPDATA%\CodeMerger`